Slow progress in the Greenpeace detox campaign

 Zero discharge – Latest on the detox campaign

-In an unprecedented endeavor, Greenpeace initiated the zero discharge of hazardous chemicals (ZDHCs ) project, called “detox campaign”.
-The detox campaign may possibly set a new standard of environmental performance for the global apparel and footwear industry, if implemented seriously.
+In an unprecedented endeavor, big apparel and fashion brands initiated the zero discharge of hazardous chemicals (ZDHCs ) programme, inspired by the Greenpeace “detox campaign”.
+The programme may possibly set a new standard of environmental performance for the global apparel and footwear industry, if implemented seriously.

 The detox campaign started in 2011 when Greenpeace investigated the environmental conditions at major Chinese textile players Youngor and Well Dyeing[i], big suppliers for the world´s most famous textile brands (see reports “Dirty laundry”[ii] and later “Dirty laundry reloaded”[iii]).